heptarch/heptarch.github.io/projects.md

 "But I can say there is a pretty good correlation between those who work with the doors open and those who ultimately do important things, although people who work with doors closed often work harder.
-Somehow they seem to work on slightly the wrong thing - not much, but enough that they miss fame."<label for="sn-1"
+Somehow they seem to work on slightly the wrong thing---not much, but enough that they miss fame."<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>